 Sometimes you might want to take a copy of a plugin you are using.
 Perhaps the plugin is no longer available in the WordPress plugin repository, and you want to use it elsewhere.
 Perhaps you are about to upgrade a plugin, but want the ability to re-install the previous version if need be.

 It's also straightforward to remove (delete) a plugin from your site via FTP.
 Go to the same directory and delete the folder relating to the plugin in question.
 This can be necessary if WordPress prevents you from deleting it via the dashboard for whatever reason.
+You might want to take a local copy first in case you change your mind!

 And if you need to disable all of your plugins in one go, perhaps during troubleshooting: rename the 'plugins' folder to something else ('plugins-temp', for example).
 When you need to re-enable them, just rename the folder back again.
 This is much quicker than disabling them all via the WordPress dashboard.